Kymorphia/gidgen/README.md

 * **disable** - Disable an API item, which should be addressed through gidgen improvements or custom binding code.
 * **ignore** - Also disables an API item, but is used for marking APIs as not useful for D bindings.
 * **unsupported** - API item as unsupported.
 These are identified candidates for future gidgen improvements.
-  Not normally specified directly, but detected by gidgen.
+  Not normally specified directly, but utilized by gidgen when an unsupported API item is detected.

 **Additional features:**